-20The penalties, however, which are either imposed by this milder statute, or which, though imposed by former statutes, are not repealed by this one, are still sufficiently severe.
-Besides the forfeiture of the goods, the exporter incurs the penalty of three shillings for every pound weight of wool either exported or attempted to be exported, that is about four or five times the value.
+The penalties, however, which are either imposed by this milder statute, or which, though imposed by former statutes, are not repealed by this one, are still sufficiently severe.
+Besides the forfeiture of the goods, the exporter incurs the penalty of three shillings for every pound weight of wool either exported or attempted to be exported, that is about four or five times the and three shillings for every pound of wool, with other pains and penalties.

+value.
 Any merchant or other person convicted of this offence is disabled from requiring any debt or account belonging to him from any factor or other person.
-42 Let his fortune be what it will, whether he is, or is not able to pay those heavy penalties, the law means to ruin him compleatly.
+3 Let his fortune be what it will, whether he is, or is not able to pay those heavy penalties, the law means to ruin him completely.
 But as the morals of the great body of the people are not yet so corrupt as those of the contrivers of this statute, I have not heard that any advantage has ever been taken of this clause.
 If the person convicted of this offence is not able to pay the penalties within three months after judgment, he is to be transported for seven years, and if he returns before the expiration of that term, he is liable to the pains of felony, without benefit of clergy.

-The owner of the ship knowing this offence forfeits all his interest in the ship and furniture.
+1 The owner of the ship knowing this offence forfeits all his interest in the ship and furniture.
 The master and mariners knowing this offence forfeit all their goods and chattels, and suffer three months imprisonment.
-43 By a subsequent statute the master suffers six months imprisonment.
-44
+By a subsequent statute the master suffers six months imprisonment.